 - 2. An entrant who no-shows while having stated an intent to attend the round may be dropped from the event/series entry list after two consecutive or three total occurrences in a season - 3.
+Any entrant may be dropped from the series for any reason at any time with or without warning by race administration. - 4.
 An event may be suspended, postponed, or abandoned at administration discretion should there be less than 25% of the maximum allowable grid size in attendance. - a.
 The decision to suspend, postpone, or abandon ideally should be made before the commencement of qualification.
 The administration may seek input from event participants as to an appropriate reschedule date. - b.
 An event may be rescheduled to any free date between the original event date and 21 days after the scheduled final round of the season, or 30 days after the original event date for a single event.